 Only graduate-level language courses at an advanced level of proficiency count towards the degree.
 These require approval from your advisor and the Registrar.
 No more than six credits of language courses can be used towards a graduate degree.

 Please see the TC Catalog for information about taking courses through the Inter-University Doctoral Consortium.

-A maximum of 45 credits may be transferred from other recognized institutions.
+A maximum of 45 credits may be transferred from other accredited institutions.
 Only graduate courses which have been (1) completed with grades of B or higher, (2) submitted on an official transcript from a regionally accredited institution, (3) granted/assigned graduate credit on the transcript of that institution, and (4) completed prior to enrollment at Teachers College may be considered for transfer credit.
 Transfer credit is awarded at the discretion of the faculty advisor and according to College policy.
 After registering for the first semester, students should obtain and fill out an Advanced Standing Review (ASR) application from the Office of the Registrar and return it to the Office of the Registrar.
 Transcripts will be evaluated and sent to the International and Comparative Education Program Assistant, who will then contact the student with further instructions.
 The entire process can take several months.

 Departmental certification examination

 Students complete their certification exam (AM) by the end of their first year in the program.
 The exam is integrated with the Advanced Seminar.
 Students must be authorized by Office of Doctoral Studies (ODS) to take this exam; please see advisor for more details.
 The certification exam may be attempted twice.

 Each professional specialization has different examination requirements.
 Students must register for the exam with ODS during the first week of the semester and should consult the main advisor for more information.

 The dissertation proposal defense requires two readers.
 The advisor/sponsor is the first reader, and students are responsible for finding a second reader appropriate for the concentration.